Generic Name: Trabectedin (tra BEK te din)

 - You will need to have heart function tests while taking trabectedin.
 Talk with the doctor.

 - Talk with your doctor before getting any vaccines.
-Use with trabectedin may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with trabectedin may either raise the chance of an infection or make the vaccine not work as well.

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.